ikeharuta1712/ikeharuta1712/README.md

 # 💫 About Me:
+💻 Started with web and networks, explored game development, and now diving deep into machine learning.<br>
+⚙️ Currently working as an automation engineer, building workflows to save time and boost efficiency.<br>
+🧠 Passionate about AI—especially how machines can learn and perceive the world.<br>
+🤖 Experienced in robotics, including designing robot paths using Unity.<br>
+🎥 Skilled in video editing, creating engaging and polished content to communicate ideas effectively.<br>
-💻 Started with web and networks, explored game development, and now diving deep into machine learning.<br>⚙️ Currently working as an automation engineer, building workflows to save time and boost efficiency.<br>🧠 Passionate about AI—especially how machines can learn and perceive the world.<br>🤖 Experienced in robotics, including designing robot paths using Unity.<br>🎓 Majoring in Computer Science & Engineering, driven by a love for building and improving systems.<br>🎮 In my free time, I enjoy playing video games to relax and recharge for the next challenge.<br><br>
+🎓 Majoring in Computer Science & Engineering, driven by a love for building and improving systems.<br>
+🎮 In my free time, I enjoy playing video games to relax and recharge for the next challenge.<br><br>

 ## 🌐 Socials:
 [![Discord](https://img.shields.io/badge/Discord-%237289DA.svg?logo=discord&logoColor=white)](https://discord.gg/nguyendung5615)